logistic-bot/lwhlisp/README.md

 ```sh
 cargo run --release -- --library /path/to/library/file.lisp
 ```
 (The `--` separates arguments to cargo and arguments to lwhlisp.
-It can be omited when calling the `lwhlisp` binary directly.)
+It can be omitted when calling the `lwhlisp` binary directly.)

 The REPL should look something like this: